-This year the NATO Resilience Symposium, co-organized by the NATO International Staff Defence Planning and Policy Division and Allied Command Transformation, will be hosted by the Latvian government in Riga.
+This year the NATO Resilience Symposium, co-organized by the NATO International Staff Defence Planning and Policy Division and Allied Command Transformation, took place in Riga, Latvia.

-The theme for this year's symposium will be "Resilience in the age of disruption".
+The theme for this year’s symposium was “Resilience in the age of disruption”.

-It will bring together civilian and military leaders, policy makers and experts with a resilience portfolio to promote resilience as a national responsibility and a collective commitment.
+It brought together civilian and military leaders, policy makers and experts with a resilience portfolio to promote resilience as a national responsibility and a collective commitment.

-Attendees will explore key issues on the resilience agenda to understand them better and decide faster with the aim of reducing vulnerabilities and enhancing our capacity to prepare for, resist, respond to, and quickly recover from strategic shocks and disruptions.
+Attendees explored key issues on the resilience agenda to understand them better and decide faster with the aim of reducing vulnerabilities and enhancing our capacity to prepare for, resist, respond to, and quickly recover from strategic shocks and disruptions.

 NATO RESILIENCE SYMPOSIUM, 04-06 MAY 2022